aspose-pdf/Aspose.PDF-Documentation/net/plugins/jpeg/_index.md

 ## Steps

-The basic steps to convert PDF pages to JPEG images using the Jpeg plugin are:
+The basic steps to convert PDF pages to JPEG images using the JPEG Converter are:

 1. Create an object of the Jpeg class
 1. Create an object of the JpegOptions class and add the input and output file paths